 Travelling from Belfast to Giant’s Causeway can be tackled in many ways.
 Here are the key stops along the way.

-If you’re planning a trip to Northern Ireland, no doubt Belfast, the country’s capital city, and the Giant’s Causeway, one of its top tourist attractions, will be pretty high on your bucket list.
+If you’re planning a trip to Northern Ireland, no doubt Belfast, the country’s capital city, and the Giant’s Causeway, one of the best things to do in Northern Ireland and one of the most historical places in Ireland, will be pretty high on your bucket list.

 It will take you about two hours to drive the 61 miles from Belfast to the Causeway Coast, and there are plenty of great things you don’t want to miss in between.